aflin/rampart/docs/source/rampart-server.rst

 req.wsOnDisconnect()
 """"""""""""""""""""

-Takes a :green:`Function` as its sole parameter.
-A function to run when either the client disconnects or req.wsEnd() is called.
+Takes a :green:`Function` as its sole parameter, which is a function to run when either the client disconnects or req.wsEnd() is called.

 req.wsIsBin
 """""""""""